typedb/biograkn/README.md

 ## Interacting With BioGrakn DN
 Queries can be run over BioGrakn DN, via Graql Console, Grakn Clients and Grakn Workbase.

-### Via Graql Console
+### Via Grakn Console
-While inside the unzipped folder, via terminal or command prompt, run: `./graql console -k BioGrakn DN_v2`.
+While inside the unzipped folder, via terminal or command prompt, run: `./grakn console -k BioGrakn_v2`.
 The console is now ready to answer your queries.

 ### Via Grakn Clients
 Grakn Clients are available for [Java](https://github.com/graknlabs/grakn/tree/master/client-java), [Node.js](https://github.com/graknlabs/grakn/tree/master/client-nodejs) and [Python](https://github.com/graknlabs/grakn/tree/master/client_python).
-Through these clients, you will be able to perform read and write operations over BioGrakn DN.
+Using these clients, you will be able to perform read and write operations over BioGrakn DN.
 See an example of how this is done in the [Grakn <> BLAST integration example](./examples/blast/analysis.py), using the [Python](https://github.com/graknlabs/grakn/tree/master/client_python) client.

 ### Via Grakn Workbase